iszczesniak/cpp/memory/index.md

 by value, and so this functionality gained in importance, but under the standardized term of elision.

+The **copy/move elision** ([class.copy.elision]) elides the copy and move constructors only, and no other constructors or assignment operators.
+It's also known as the *copy elision* or the *constructor elision*.
 We distinguish between two versions of elision: named and unnamed.
-In C++17, the unnamed elision became the *materialization*.

 ### Named elision